Skip to main content

 (recur (push v i) (inc i))))

-loop defines initial bindings and recur jumps back to the loop with new values.
-This is Phel's way of doing iteration without mutable variables.
+loop defines starting bindings, recur jumps back with new values.
+This is Phel's stack-safe way to iterate without mutable variables.

 Learn more: Control Flow

-Exercise 8: Use loop and recur to compute the sum of numbers from 1 to 100.
+Use loop and recur to compute the sum of 1 to 100.

 (loop [i 1 total 0]